SIZE:

 LIFE CYCLE:

-To reproduce, sea colander kelp releases spores that generate organisms called gametophytes.
-They in turn produce male and female reproductive cells.
+To reproduce, sea colander releases spores that generate organisms called gametophytes.
+These then produce male and female reproductive cells.
 When they meet, a new sea colander is formed.

-Coastal zone, between 10 m and 40 m deep, or even more when the water is clear enough to support its development.
-It is therefore the last algae you will encounter.
+Coastal zone, between 10 and 40 m depth, or deeper when the water is sufficiently clear to ensure its development.
+It is therefore the deepest algae that you will encounter.

 PREYS: